kent-map/kent/theatre/canterbury-theatre.md

 The Electric Theatre, no.49, St.Peter’s Street was opened in 1910 and offered silent films and theatre.
 By 1940 it was run by Captain Julian Bainbridge, manager of The Canterbury Repertory Theatre and known by that name.

 On 8 June 1911, Mayor Francis Goldney Bennett opened the Electric Theatre on St Peter's Street with its mosaic pavement and glass canopy lit with incandescent lights.
 As he heralded in a new age of theatre, Goldney praised the exterior which was in keeping with "the old architecture of the city" with its Tudor oak panels but also spoke of the importance of keeping pace with the times, predicting that "picture shows" were here to stay.[^ref2] Thanking the theatre owners, Goldney owned that although he did not wish to be thought as a "kill joy", he was grateful that they had promised the City Council not to put on performances on Sunday, as everyone needed at least one day of rest.
-In January 1916, 'three reels, brimful of exciting incidents' was shown over the New Year period, including 'A Society Woman's Ordeal', 'His Lucky Vacation' and 'Wiffles in Wartime', a story about a hen-pecked husband.
-This was followed later in the month by 'The Exploits of Elaine', 'The Rounders' featuring Charlie Chaplin, 'The Professional Diner' and 'The Ascent of Mont Blanc'.
+In January 1916, under the management of Mr A. Dobson, four reels 'brimful of exciting incidents' were shown over the New Year period, including 'A Society Woman's Ordeal' (an appealing story of a society woman's sacrifice), 'His Lucky Vacation', 'No flirting allowed' and 'Wiffles in Wartime', a story about a hen-pecked husband.
+This was followed later in the month by 'The Exploits of Elaine'(part six), 'The Rounders' featuring Charlie Chaplin, 'The Professional Diner' and 'The Ascent of Mont Blanc'.[^ref3]

 In 1912 it reopened as the Empire Music Hall, then in 1950 it became the first Marlowe Theatre until demolished in 1984 when the second Marlowe Theatre opened at The Friars.
 This second Marlowe was demolished in 2009 to make way for today’s Marlowe on the same site.

 The Forester’s Hall, no.47, High Street on the south side, opened in 1860 and was created by the Ancient Order of Foresters. (later Nason’s.)

 At 30-31, Northgate, a small theatre was converted from a 17th century house.
 It has been known as the Canterbury Music Hall, Princess (or just) Alexandra Theatre/ Music Hall, Regency Theatre, The Cannon and Royal George.
 Rumoured to have closed in 1898, in fact it was used as a variety hall until 1989.
 When it reopened it was called The Penny Theatre, still functioning today as a pub and theatre and is a Grade II listed building.

 ### Bibliography

 Arthurlloyd.co.uk
 Baker, Jean Napier.
 Theatre in the Provinces of Eighteenth and early Nineteenth Centuries with special reference to Sarah Baker in Kent.
 University of Kent, 2000.
 Burton, Simon.
 The Spin, The Guardian, 26 November 2019.

-Kent-maps.online

 Manners, David.
 Canterbury Stage By Stage
 The Oxford Dictionary of National Biography
 The Victoria and Albert Museum

 ### References

 [^ref1]: Scaramouche is spelt without the ‘e’ on a playbill in the Goulden Collection, held at the Beaney House of Art and Knowledge, Canterbury.
 [^ref2]: "Canterbury's New Electric Theatre." _Canterbury Journal, Kentish Times and Farmers' Gazette_ - Saturday 10 June 1911.
+[^ref3]: "Canterbury Electric Theater." _Kentish Gazette_ - Saturday 01 January 1916.